pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 But where do we draw the line between implicit and explicit?
 Is it enough to know which tools the researcher used and when?
-The tools are part of it, but not all.
+The tools are part of it, but stopping there would give us a very limited perspective into the research process.
 We need to ask ourselves, _what is our goal?_ and then _what is of value in reaching that goal?_ If our goal is to create a new culture of scholarship, _what would change the culture?_ What about the questions and intentions of the researcher?
 Sharing openly at this level may be just enough